thiagofsr97/RayTracer/README.md

 - 50 samples per pixel with depth 5
 - Time to load and render model: 3527.42 seconds.
 - Time to load and render model with Multithreading: 581.45 seconds.
-- Time to load and render model with BVH: 57.464 seconds.
+- Time to load and render model with BVH: 57.46 seconds.
 - Time to load and render model with Multithreading and BVH: 16.64 seconds.
 - Number of primitives used: 3876.
-- Image description: 4 monkey heads with metal material of the same size located in different positions, 8 white triangles, 6 with difuse material and two of these triangles are light source that was positioned above the scene.
+- Image description: 4 monkey heads with metal material of the same size located in different positions, 8 white triangles 6 with difuse material and two of these triangles are light source that was positioned above the scene.

 ![Alt text](Trabalho5/Render1.png?raw=true "Title")